wethecom/AuditorsLibrary/Legal determinations.md

 Police tend to make legal deterimation such as siezing autombiles not for safty but as punishment to take your stuff

-this is a clear violation of the 4th amendemnt ak the officer why he is seizing your automobile is it becuase its a hazard where it is? if not ask him if it his legal determination that the automobile be seized
+this is a clear violation of the 4th amendemnt ask the officer why he is seizing your automobile is it becuase its a hazard where it is? if not ask him if it his legal determination that the automobile be seized